 David Eagleman

 David Eagleman is an American neuroscientist, author, and science communicator.
-He teaches neuroscience at Stanford University and is the CEO and co-founder of Neosensory, a company that develops devices for sensory substitution.
-He also directs the non-profit Center for Science and Law, which aims to align the legal system with modern neuroscience, and is the Chief Science Officer and co-founder of BrainCheck, a digital cognitive health platform used in medical practices and health systems.
+He teaches neuroscience at Stanford University and is CEO and co-founder of Neosensory, a company that develops devices for sensory substitution.
+He also directs the non-profit Center for Science and Law, which seeks to align the legal system with modern neuroscience, and is Chief Science Officer and co-founder of BrainCheck, a digital cognitive health platform used in medical practices and health systems.

 He is known for his work on brain plasticity, time perception, synesthesia, and neurolaw.
-Eagleman is a Guggenheim Fellow and a New York Times-bestselling author published in 32 languages.
-He is the writer and presenter of the international television series, The Brain with David Eagleman, and the host of the podcast "Inner Cosmos with David Eagleman".
-His podcast Inner Cosmos has been ranked the #1 science podcast on Apple several times and was nominated for the best science podcast of the year at the iHeart Podcast Awards at SXSW.
+He is a Guggenheim Fellow and a New York Times-bestselling author published in 32 languages.
+He is the writer and presenter of the international television series The Brain with David Eagleman and the host of the podcast Inner Cosmos with David Eagleman.
+His podcast has been ranked as the number-one science podcast on Apple several times and was nominated for the best science podcast of the year at the iHeart Podcast Awards at SXSW.

 Are you sure you want to delete this?